Hardened aircraft shelter: Underground hangars

 Several air forces have used tunnels dug into a mountainside as underground hangars.

-Sweden - Bas 60 & Bas 90
+Sweden: Bas 60 and Bas 90

-Sweden developed its own alternative during the cold war.
-In the late 1950s the Swedish Air Force introduced the Bas 60 air base system, which revolved around both the principle of dispersal between bases and dispersal at bases simultaneously.
+Sweden developed its own alternative during the Cold War.
+In the late 1950s, the Swedish Air Force introduced the Bas 60 airbase system, which revolved around both the principle of dispersal between bases and dispersal at bases simultaneously.
 Road runways (highway strips) were also introduced as alternative bases.
 Bas 60 was primarily a response to the nuclear threat, so in the aftermath of the Six-Day War in 1967, and the introduction of long range attack aircraft, such as the Sukhoi Su-24, the system was further developed into Bas 90.
-Improvements in the Bas 90 system included construction of short backup runways in the direct vicinity of the air bases and further dispersion of aircraft positioning and ground operations.
+Improvements in the Bas 90 system included construction of short backup runways in the direct vicinity of the airbases, and further dispersion of aircraft positioning and ground operations.
 The Swedish Air Force Rangers were also raised specifically to counter the threat of infiltrating enemy special forces.